BullishNode/nostr-silent-payments-directory/README.md

 # nostr-silent-payments-directory
 Silent Payments Nostr Directory with On-chain zaps using BTC, LBTC and L-USDt

 There is demonstrated demand for re-usable payment codes for Bitcoin payments.
 LNURL, Bolt12 and BIP47 have had varying degrees of adoption and success.
-But generally, I think these are features Bitcoin users find attractive.
+These are features Bitcoin users generally find attractive.
 This is a concept that has gained popularity in the fiat fintech world.
 Think of cashtags in cashapp, paypal addresses, and even SINPE phone numbers in Costa Rica.
 People prefer to interact with short aliases rather than bank accounts and public keys.

+Reusable payment addresses are useful for:
+- donation pages
+- mining pool payouts
+- Bitcoin exchange withdrawals
+- payroll

+For mainnent Bitcoin transactions ("on-chain") they act as an alternative to reused Bitcoin addresses which are extremely bad for privacy.

 The case of BIP47 is interesting.
 It did not get a lot of traction outside of Samourai Wallet.
-I believe the reason for Samourai’s success was the concept of Paynym, a directory for BIP47 payment codes which abstracted the payment code with a memorable alias.
+The reason for Samourai’s success was the concept of Paynym, a directory for BIP47 payment codes which abstracted the payment code with a memorable alias.
 As we have seen with Samourai, a centralized director of re-usable payment codes is fragile and not sustainable.

 Nostr seems a well-suited alternative to a centralized payment code directory.
 Indeed, an undeniable key feature of nostr is Zaps.
 The user experience to send money to anyone using their nostr pubkey as the payment destination has proven to be a success.
+The Nostr network acts as a lightning network address director so that Bitcoin users do not need to request payment instructions from another Nostr user they wish to pay, they can just query the network of Nostr relays to find an event which maps a Lightning Network address to a nostr public key.

 I believe that we need alternatives to Lightning Network for payments on Nostr.
 I don’t need to go into details and even statistics.
 I think it is generally accepted that most lightning payments are being performed via custodial wallets and that self-custodial lightning has significant operational and user experience issues.
 Self-custodial bitcoin network transactions do not suffer from these issues.
 Liquid network transactions also do not suffer from these issues.